David Goldbloom: Charitable work

-Beyond his mental health work, he is a member of the Board of Directors of the Royal Conservatory of Music and a member of the Board of Trustees of the Canadian Museum of Immigration at Pier 21.
+Beyond his mental health work, he is a member of the Board of Trustees of the Canadian Museum of Immigration at Pier 21.
 He has also chaired the Board of Governors of the Stratford Shakespeare Festival of Canada as well as chairing the Board of Directors of The Off Centre Music Salon, a professional chamber music ensemble.
-He also served on the Board of Directors of the Glenn Gould Foundation.
+He also served on the Board of Directors of the Glenn Gould Foundation and the Royal Conservatory of Music.

 Publications

 Goldbloom has published numerous scientific articles and books and is the editor of two psychiatric textbooks titled Psychiatric Clinical Skills and Psychiatry in Primary Care: A Concise Canadian Pocket Guide.
 His best-selling book which he co-authored with Pier Bryden, titled "How Can I Help?
 A Week in My Life as a Psychiatrist", has provided reading material for students, professionals and public audiences to aid in the understanding of Canada's mental healthcare system and the work of a mental health professional.
 It has been translated into French and Mandarin.
-His newest book, "We Can Do Better: Urgent Innovations to Improve Mental Health Access and Care", was published by Simon & Schuster in 2021.
+His book, "We Can Do Better: Urgent Innovations to Improve Mental Health Access and Care", was published by Simon & Schuster in 2021.
+His latest book, "Finding Ellen: The Remarkable Life of Ellen Ballon, Canadian Concert Pianist" will be published in 2026.

 He has frequently appeared in print media, radio, television, and online to provide public education around mental illness.